 John Vogel <firstname.lastname@example.org>

 In the outlaw recruitment line, smiling and wearing an aviator's costume.
+Also portrays the Govenor and the indian chief.
 See more »

 Come on, boys!
 The way you're lollygaggin' around here with them picks and them shovels, you'd think it was a hundert an' twenty degree.
 Can't be more than a hundert an' fourteen.